-Since September 2015, PHP 5.4 is no longer supported by PHP team and it’s reached to end-of-life, still PHP 5.4 ships with RHEL/CentOS 7/6 with minor version change and Red Hat supports it, so upgrading to higher version not required.
+Since September 2015, PHP 5.4 is no longer supported by PHP team and it’s reached to end-of-life, still, PHP 5.4 ships with RHEL/CentOS 7/6 with minor version change and Red Hat supports it, so upgrading to a higher version not required.
 However, it is highly recommended to upgrade your PHP 5.4 to PHP 5.5+ for greater security and performance.

 Here is what your current Linux distribution ships with:

 EPEL (Extra Packages for Enterprise Linux) is a community based repository offers add-on software packages for RHEL-based Linux distributions.

 Remi is a repository where you can find the latest versions of the PHP stack (full featured) for installation in the Fedora and Enterprise Linux distributions.

 On RHEL/CentOS 7

 # yum update && yum install epel-release # rpm -Uvh http://rpms.famillecollet.com/enterprise/remi-release-7.rpm ------ For RHEL 7 Only ------ # subscription-manager repos --enable=rhel-7-server-optional-rpms

 # yum update && yum install epel-release # rpm -Uvh http://rpms.famillecollet.com/enterprise/remi-release-6.rpm ------ For RHEL 6 Only ------ # subscription-manager repos --enable=rhel-6-server-optional-rpms